 Living in the friendly windy city of Port Elizabeth, we are only 30 minutes from the bottom gate of Addo.
 It’s the perfect micro-adventure to fill a day and see some of the most majestic animals on our continent.
 We often self-drive around the park but we have joined the park game drives and had brilliant experiences.

-Addo Elephant National Park entrance costs
+Addo Elephant National Park day entry information

 South Africans: R69 per adult per day (R35 per child per day)

 SADC national: R138 per adult per day (R69 per child per day)